 How to Join a Public Tour

-Please enter via the Main Entrance or accessible entrance at the front of the Parliament Buildings.
+Please enter via the Main Entrance or the accessible entrance at the front of the Parliament Buildings.

 Plan to arrive about 10 minutes before the tour to allow for time to pass through security screening.